-Our numerous visits to various Chinese restaurants in the China Town, in central London, just to taste their authentic dumplings, have always been tantamount to a massive disappointment.
-They never lived up to our expectations, especially, when it came to flavours.
-I found the outermost layer, very soft and moist but the inner filling was almost flavourless.
-So, I started experimenting with dumpling-making for a while in order to produce the best and, much to my delight, came out with exciting results.
+I must say that our numerous visits to various Chinese restaurants in the China Town, in Central London, just to taste their authentic dumplings, have always been tantamount to a massive disappointment.
+They never lived up to our expectations, especially, when it came to flavours, I found the outermost layer, very soft and moist but the inner filling was almost flavourless.

-Surely, it became an instant hit with my family members and then with my friends.
+Surely, it became an instant hit with my family and with my friends.
 I even went as far as making sea-weed, the most favoured Chinese side dish.
-In fact, in place of real sea-weed, which is hard to find, I used Savoury cabbage (Curly cabbage).
-Aha !!!
-Now that’s interesting isn’t it?
-Well, the taste is same and I even happened to wonder whether in Chinatown, they too serve us cabbage !!
+In fact, in place of real sea-weed, which is hard to find, I deep-fried savoury cabbage!
+Well, it tasted very satisfyingly crunchy and flavourful just like the original version of fried sea-weed.

 - Place 300g of plain flour in a bowl and make a well in the middle.
 Now, pour 1/2 cup of boiling water into the well, cover the bowl and let it rest for 5 min.